andthearchitect/aws-lambda-java-runtime/README.md

 of overloaded functions and does some POJO marshalling of Json.
 For the sake of time, this project only supports a simple object.
 Adding support for overloads, especially the Context parameter is fairly trivial and may be added later.

-## Building the Custom AWS Lambda Runtime
+### Building the Runtime

-We're going to take advantage of the new Java Modules feature (Project Jigsaw) to package our runtime as a stand alone runtime image.
+We're going to take advantage of the new Java Modules feature (Project Jigsaw) to package our runtime as a stand alone Java image.
 This has the advantage of vastly reducing the footprint of our Runtime as well as simplifying deployment.
 It also means we're no longer required to have Java installed on the target machine and can specify our own version.